sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 Notice that:

 * We've only used `&` (for a conjunction) above, but `|` works for disjunctions, and `!` for negations.
-In addition, `==` (applied to terms rather than sentences, of course) works for the equality predicate.
+In addition, `==` (applied to terms rather than formulas, of course) works for the equality predicate.
-* Other aspects of this factory are the same as `SentenceFactory` - it also offers `ThereExists`, `ForAll`, `Iff`, `If` and single-letter variable declaration properties.
+* Other aspects of this factory are the same as `FormulaFactory` - it also offers `ThereExists`, `ForAll`, `Iff`, `If` and single-letter variable declaration properties.
 * The only proviso is that the supporting methods for domain-specific elements now need to use `Operable..` as their return type - which is easy as these types are implicitly convertible from the normal equivalents.

-### Writing Sentences as Code - with LanguageIntegration
+### Writing Formulas as Code - with LinqFormulaFactory

-The `LanguageIntegration` namespace contains classes for writing sentences in a language-integrated manner.
-The `SentenceFactory` in this namespace is based on the idea of modelling the domain as an IEnumerable&lt;T&gt;, then expressing our sentence as a boolean-valued LINQ expression.
+The `FormulaCreation.Linq` namespace contains classes for writing formulas in a language-integrated manner.
+The `LinqFormulaFactory` class in this namespace is based on the idea of modelling the domain as an IEnumerable&lt;T&gt;, then expressing our formula as a boolean-valued LINQ expression.
 Like this:

 ```
-using SCFirstOrderLogic.LanguageIntegration;
+using SCFirstOrderLogic.FormulaCreation.Linq;
-using static SCFirstOrderLogic.LanguageIntegration.Operators; // Contains Iff and If methods
+using static SCFirstOrderLogic.FormulaCreation.Linq.Operators; // Contains Iff and If methods

 // The helper methods recommended for the other approaches become full interfaces
 // when language integration is used (no implementation is needed):